 Skip to Content

-Sports Bars On The Strip in Las Vegas – And a Few Downtown!
+Sports Bars In Las Vegas – On The Strip & Downtown!

-With that in mind, I wanted to compile a list of notable sports bars in Las Vegas to help visitors identify an option that will work nearby.
+I figured it’d be helpful to compile a list of notable sports bars in Vegas, both on the Strip and on Fremont Street, to help you identify an option that will work nearby.

-Ensure you reserve a seat with the venue in advance if you are hoping to watch a major event, or risk being turned away at the door.
+If your plans include watching a big event, ensure you reserve a seat in advance, or risk being turned away at the door.

 The Book at Linq Las Vegas